LexouDuck/website/pages/games/gamejams/lost_sword_citadel/index.md

 ![](thumbnail.png)

+**STATUS:** ???

-This game was made for the 9th GBJAM (Gameboy-themed gamejam), with a group of buddies I knew from my old forum-going days.
+This game was made for the [9th GBJAM](https://itch.io/jam/gbjam-9) (Gameboy-themed gamejam), with a group of buddies I knew from my old forum-going days.
+We managed to get 8th place overall, with **1st place** in graphics !

-To be more precise, we called the team "Galloway Games".
+The game is a top-down adventure game, with combat based on elementally-infused projectiles.

+---

 The gamejam lasted one week - I programmed most of it, using Unity (I also made a couple of sprites, and one of the chiptunes).
 I hadn't ever used Unity before so this was an opportunity to learn on the spot (I already had extensive experience using C#, though).

+These online pals of mine made most all of the pixelart, and music - I made one track, and a couple of sprites.
+To be more precise, we called the team [Galloway Games](#), in reference to an old forum we had going long ago.

 You can play the game directly in your browser (or download the executable), over on the [official page on itch.io](https://gallowaygames.itch.io/lost-sword-citadel)